 “He had to get himself all good and plastered before he could talk about it,” she continued.
 “He was pretty shaken by the tragedy.
 The questions started as soon as he entered, but he said he didn’t want to talk about it.
 Seven or eight beers, all bought by the bar and other patrons I might add, opened him up a little.

 “He was/is a very gracious man,” this female said of the primary witness.
 “He said, ‘Before I begin, I want everyone to take a knee and pray for William Bentley, William’s wife, and son.’
 We didn’t take an actual knee, but the bar was so quiet you could hear a flea fart.”
 The female also added that, “William Bentley had been an employee for the company, for as long as any of us could remember, but he was a family man.
-He was one of the few that didn’t skip out to the bar after work, and he wasn’t the type to play softball, or anything like that.
-We didn’t know him all that well, but we saw the kid, and the wife at company functions and such.
+He was one of the few who didn’t skip out to the bar after work, and he did not play for the company softball team, or anything like that.
+He clocked in at the factory, did his job, and clocked out to go spend the rest of the night with his boy.
+As such, we didn’t know him all that well, but we saw the kid, and the wife at company functions and such.
 We also saw him in the lunchroom, and he wasn’t a hermit, but he pretty much kept to himself, so when the primary witness asked us to remember William Bentley, and William Bentley’s family, we were all respectful and silent.

-“‘If you know anything about decapitations, ‘the primary witness continued,’ You’d know that the French believed that a head survives a full five seconds beyond decapitations.
-I don’t know if it was the French that came up with this theory, or if I heard it in conjunction with the stories of the decapitations, and the French Revolution, and the stories of the guillotine, but it is a theory that I now believe after what I saw today.’
+“‘If you know anything about decapitations,‘ the primary witness continued, ’You know that the French believed that a head survives a full five seconds beyond decapitation.
+I don’t know if it was the French that came up with this theory, or if I heard it in conjunction with the stories of the decapitations, and the French Revolution, and the stories of the guillotine and all that, but it is a theory that I believe after what I saw today.’
 The primary witness then stopped the story and counted to five in Mississippis,” according to the woman relaying this story to me. “‘That’s a pretty significant chunk of time to remain alive and gather your surroundings, and react to what just happened, and I saw it.
 I saw life in Bentley’s eyes for a good amount of time.
 It may not have been a full five seconds, but I also saw him say something.

 “‘It was the worst moment of my life so far,’ the primary witness said, and he appeared to be done telling the story.
 I waited,” the female at the bar, told me.
-I didn’t want to ask the question, because I didn’t want to be one of those types, but I think everyone in the bar had the same question in their heads, and I was the only one with the courage to ask.
+I didn’t want to ask the question, because I didn’t want to be one of those types who have a perverse curiosity, but I think everyone in the bar had the same question in their heads, and I was the only one with the courage to ask.
 ‘What did he say?’ was the question I asked.”